Carbon Neutral, Carbon Negative, and Net Zero: what's the difference?

 As you can see, they involve quite different levels of commitment and resource to achieve.
 Read on to learn more about the fine-grained differences.

 Formed in 1988, The Intergovernmental Panel on Climate Change is part of the United Nations.
-Its role is to assesses and compile the science on climate change to inform government policy and international climate negotiations.
+Its role is to assess and compile the science on climate change to inform government policy and international climate negotiations.
 Hundreds of climate scientists, selected for their expertise and to represent a diverse range of technical and socioeconomic views, volunteer their time to develop an understanding of the risks of climate change and opportunities for mitigation.
-It's an obvious place to start in understanding our definitions related to climate-science.
+It's an obvious place to start in understanding our definitions.

 Here's an excerpt from the glossary of terms from the IPCC's Special Report on Global Warming of 1.5°C (2018):